virtualio-io/.github/profile/README.md

 # 🏡 Virtualio.io 🏡

-Welcome to [Virtualio.io](https://virtualio.io), your digital bridge to an immersive real estate experience! 😎
+Welcome to [Virtualio.io](https://virtualio.io) (Ctrl/Cmd + Click to open in a new tab), your digital bridge to an immersive real estate experience! 😎

 We're revolutionizing the real estate market with our VR-based platform, powered by the latest technologies - Artificial Intelligence, Virtual Reality, and Machine Vision. 🚀